eacquistapace/Command-Line-App-README-Generator/utils/README.md

 ## Description ✏️
 ---
-This will generate a README using my README generator app!
+This should generate a README using my new README generator app!

 ## Installation 💾
 ---
-Download the thing.
+Install all the necessary things!

 ## Usage 💻
 ---
-Don't forget the other thing!
+Use the command node index.js!

 ## License 📛
 ---
-This application is covered by the ISC license.
+This application is covered by the MIT license.

 ## Contributers 👩‍💻
 ---
-N/A
+Ellen

 ## Tests 🧪
 ---
-Tests
+N/A

 ## Questions 🤚
 ---